m-rey/docscraper/README.md

 # docscraper

 NOTE: this is very much WIP.
 Use at your own risk!
+More Info can also be found here: https://gist.github.com/m-rey/ceedd31ed4f1d84bbd3d9ebef6d4ec41

 1. Install requirements.txt with pip or conda